caxchen/CMPM_121_Final_Project/README.md

 ![alt text](https://github.com/caxchen/CMPM_121_Final_Project/blob/main/final.gif)

 **Description**
 Dog Knight is on the loose!
 Throw bones at it to slow it down!

+- DK starts to follow player based on closeness
+- interaction 1: DK collsion with player triggers end scene
+- interaction 2: particle system to shoot bones, bones collide with DK to slow it down
+- environment building with trees and rocks as obstacles and borders

 **How to Play**
 *WASD to move, move mouse to look around.*